-Here are the top 5 online stores in Nigeria at the moment:
+Here are the top 5 online stores in Nigeria at the moment (July 2013):

 The criteria for selection are: the activities (number of fans, comments, likes, shares) of each stores' social media community, the number of visitors to its website, review (Internet) by customers and journalist, professionalism, website design and usability, quality of products on display and others.